openshift/hive/docs/using-hive.md

    ```
    (If using [hiveutil](hiveutil.md), you can provide the key pair from your file system via `--ssh-private-key-file` and `--ssh-public-key-file`.)

+The [troubleshooting doc](troubleshooting.md#cluster-install-failure-logs) provides more information about extracting and processing the logs.

 ### Cluster Admin Kubeconfig

 Once the cluster is provisioned, the admin kubeconfig will be stored in a secret.
 You can use this with: